×

 Tests for Diagnosing Diabetes:

-• An oral glucose tolerance test (GTT), which is a test that determine how quickly glucose is cleared from the blood.
+Measures how quickly glucose is cleared from the blood.
 Gestational diabetes is diagnosed based on glucose values measured during the GTT.

-• HbA1c Carried out once every 3 months
+• HbA1c Test: Every 3 months

-• Lipid Profile Carried out once every 6 months
+• Lipid Profile: Every 6 months

 Open chat